A BRIEF INTRODUCTION

 The J/24 class has more than 50,000 people sailing 5,300 boats worldwide; is established in nearly 40 countries with well over 150 active fleets; and was considered the "gold standard" for modern one-design keelboats around the world.
 The J/24 is no longer considered the most modern sailboat in its class, but it is still a very popular sailboat among keel boat racers.
 Age 1 to 80, no matter what your style: racing, day sailing or cruising.
 The J24’s flared topsides make her dry on deck.
 The large cabin makes it possible to stay warm on the cold days and can be sailed easily by one person with only the mainsail.
 Get in on the fun and find out why J/24 is still one of the world's most popular sailboats.

 After completing the ASA 101 and ASA 103 courses or private lessons, sailors may become qualified to charter at SSSS.
-Once you’ve mastered the maneuvering and safety skills to the approval of our sailing director and Captain Brian Earl, sailors may charter our J-24 and or Catalina 27.
+Once you’ve mastered the maneuvering and safety skills to the approval of our sailing director and Captain Brian Earl, sailors may charter our J-24.
 So cruise around on your own and treat your family and friends to a fun sailing adventure!

 Note – Skill for Sail (Sailing and Docking) courses are required for all SSSS Members and their Crew before chartering craft on Lake Michigan (Two Crew must pass the ASA Skills for Sail).